-ANAGRAM is a creative digital company based at the vibrant Pervasive Media Studio in Bristol, with a talent for producing work that seamlessly brings together the physical and digital world.
+ANAGRAM is an award-winning creative digital company based at the vibrant Pervasive Media Studio in Bristol, with a talent for producing work that seamlessly brings together the physical and digital world.

 ANAGRAM’s strength lies in the creation of experiences with a coherent and compelling emotional world.
 They are interested in connecting the extraordinary one-off tale to universal questions that lie at the heart of what it means to be human.
 They are quite strict about what “interactive” means.

 In the last 12 months they have been commissioned and programmed by the Young Vic Theatre, Tribeca Storyscapes, Sheffield DocFest, the Tower of London, Birmingham Cathedral, Greenpeace, the Arts and Humanities Research Council and Stoke City Council to produce projects ranging from experiential documentary, through to public art, children’s toys and video games.
 In a variety of ways, all these projects give participants both immersion into, and agency in, a story.

 ANAGRAM are May Abdalla and Amy Rose.